How to Beat Crabtaur in Everything Is Crab: Strategy & Counters

 What does Crabtaur drop?

-This guide synthesizes player community findings from the game’s opening week.
+Current as of v1.0.1 (May 15 2026).
 Spotted something inaccurate or have a tip after the latest patch?
 Email us — corrections are credited.